kevenv/kevenv.github.io/templates/blog/qoi_format.md

 This means only the range of [1,62] is a valid run-length.

 ### 2. Index
-If a repetition is not detected, we can use the next best thing and send an _index_ to a previously seen pixel instead.
+If a repetition is not detected, we can use the next best thing an _index_ to a previously seen pixel instead.
 QOI keeps a buffer of 64 pixels that have been previously seen at any time, those are not necessarily the last pixels seen up to that point.
 Since the buffer size is 64, we only need 6-bit to store the index.